Trump's crackdown on immigrants is keeping Hispanic shoppers at home

 Retail sales to Hispanics are tumbling, as immigrants fearful after the election of President Donald Trump stay home and hoard their cash.

-“There’s almost a cocooning factor,” said Brian Cornell, CEO of Target, at the Fortune Brainstorm Tech event Tuesday in Aspen, Colorado.
-“They are staying at home.
+"There's almost a cocooning factor," Brian Cornell, chief executive of Target, said at the Fortune Brainstorm Tech event Tuesday in Aspen, Colo.
+"They are staying at home.
 They are going out less often.
-Particularly around border towns in the United States, you’re seeing a change in behavior.”
+Particularly around border towns in the United States, you're seeing a change in behavior."

-Cornell cited data by research firm NPD group, which found that purchases at certain retailers had fallen 8 percent in 2017.
+Cornell cited data by the research firm NPD Group, which found that purchases at certain retailers had fallen 8 percent in 2017.
 The drop was most acute in apparel and accessories, with a dramatic "high teens" drop in sneaker sales.
-Basketball, skate, and running shoes took the biggest hits, though work and occupational footwear grew.
+Basketball, skates and running shoes took the biggest hits, although work and occupational footwear grew.

-In the year prior, Hispanics had accounted for 23 percent of all sneaker sales and nearly all of the sales growth.
+In the previous year, Hispanics had accounted for 23 percent of all sneaker sales and nearly all of the sales growth.
 No other group saw similar drops.

-The Hispanic demographic is not to be overlooked — the group's buying power was $1.3 trillion in 2015 and is projected to rise to over $1.7 trillion by 2020, according to Nielsen.
+The Hispanic demographic is not to be overlooked — the group's buying power was $1.3 trillion in 2015, and it is projected to rise to more than $1.7 trillion by 2020, according to Nielsen.
 And compared to other groups, Hispanics spend the most on a daily basis.

 But Trump's immigration crackdown is taking a toll on the cash register.
 Immigration and Customs Enforcement arrests are up 40 percent since Trump signed executive orders to tighten border security and punish sanctuary cities.

-For millions of concerned Hispanic immigrants, they're "not going out and shopping, they are staying home, they are afraid if they go out they may not come home,” said Robert Kaplan, president of the Dallas Fed, in May.
+For millions of concerned Hispanic immigrants, they're "not going out and shopping," Robert Kaplan, president of the Dallas Fed, said in May.
+"They are staying home.
+They are afraid if they go out they may not come home."

 Related: Latinos Under 'Serious Attack' Since Trump Took Office